FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 DESCRIPTION

 This mod attempts to address the issues associated with refuelling in orbit by providing a means to 'purchase' fuel from a fictional 3rd party vendor, without having to worry about mining and transferring fuel endlessly.
+This mod is based heavily on the style of "player choice" where most of the design decisions are handed over to the player to allow for a true custom experience.

 The mod contains 2 parts; a sign and a fuel card.